 Hey everyone!
 I hope you’re all well.

-Don’t get me wrong; I’m no expert, but after 14 weeks of backpacking and visiting a grand total of 34 destinations across 6 different countries, I feel I have some worthy experience and have devised some handy tips for you.
+Don’t get me wrong; I’m no expert, but after 14 weeks of backpacking and visiting a grand total of 34 destinations spanning 6 different countries, I feel I have some worthy experience and have devised some handy tips for you.

 1 – Use Bottled Water At All Times